asbjornenge/raistlin/README.md

 ## CMDs

-### `init`

-`raistlin init .`
+### `raistlin init .`

 Initialize a basic app layout in the taste of Raistlin Majere.
-Feel free to use it as a starting point and move things around to feed your own monkey.
+Feel free to use it as a starting point and move things around to feed your own :monkey:.

 ```
 package.json    // Created package.json with a few extras